dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

     industrial processes.
   - This could drive a minor modality that leads to divestment of foreign direct investment, but it's one of many dynamics.

+- nationalization of FDI in national emergencies
+  - or sale/redistribution of FDI assets after currency crash.

 #### International Regulation of Supply Chains